Section Image

 Lowesville contains some recently built homes

-Lowesville contains some cul-de-sacs clustered alongside fields and patches of woods.
-Quiet streets are lined with spacious, grassy lawns.
+In Lowesville, quiet streets—many of which are cul-de-sacs clustered alongside open fields and patches of woods—are lined with spacious, grassy lawns.
 Buyers can find ranch-styles, New Traditionals and some newly built modern transitional homes.
 Single-family home prices range from about $300,000 to $780,000.
-The newer subdivisions branching off Sifford Road east of Highway 16 fetch top prices.
+The newer subdivisions branching off Sifford Road east of Highway 16 typically fetch top prices.

 Students are zoned for Lincoln County Schools